realworldocaml/book/en/guided-tour.md

 library (and in the case of lists, to have some special syntax).

 We also made our first use of an _anonymous function_ in the call to `List.exists`.
-An anonymous function is a function that is defined but not named, in this case, using the `fun` keyword.
-Anonymous functions are common in OCaml, particularly when using iteration functions like `List.exists`.
+Anonymous functions are declared using the `fun` keyword, and don't need to be explicitly named.
+Such functions are common in OCaml, particularly when using iteration functions like `List.exists`.

 The purpose of `List.exists` is to check if there are any elements of the given list in question on which the provided function evaluates to